Thayer Academy's Commitment to Diversity

 - Learning-Through-Travel trips to other countries/cultures

-- NAIS Students of Color & Diversity Conferences
+- NAIS Students of Color & Diversity Conferences, including the Student Diversity Leadership Conference

 How the Thayer Academy Curriculum Supports Diversity Awareness

-Thayer’s curriculum reflects the school’s goals for educating students about the range of cultures that contribute to the diversity of the world.
+Thayer’s curriculum reflects the school’s goals for educating students for global citizenship through awareness and understanding of the range of cultures that contribute to the diversity of the world.

-- In English classes, students study world literature through works chosen not only for their literary value but also for the insights they offer into a culture, reflecting physical, social, political, and religious perspectives.
+- In English classes, students study world literature and other works chosen not only for their literary value but also for the insights they offer into a culture, reflecting physical, social, political, and religious perspectives.
+Upper School English classes designated as part of the Global Scholars Program (GSP) include Scene to Screen, Newsworthy, and Crossing Borders: Journeys and Transformations.

-- World language classes are offered in Latin, Spanish, French, and Mandarin Chinese.
+- The World Language curriculum’s foundational premise is cultural awareness.
+Language classes offered are Spanish, Latin, French, and Mandarin Chinese.

-- Thayer’s Learning through Travel programs are designed to give students opportunities to experience other cultures and languages.
-Students can choose to travel with Thayer-sponsored programs to China, the Dominican Republic, England, France, the Galapagos Islands, Greece, Rome, India, Italy, Peru, and Spain.
-There are also many opportunities sponsored by Students Shoulder to Shoulder (SStS), Thayer’s partner organization offering service-oriented opportunities in different locations each year.
+- Thayer’s Learning through Travel programs are designed to give students immersion opportunities to experience other cultures and languages.
+Students can choose to travel with Thayer-sponsored programs to China, the Dominican Republic, the Bahamas, France, Greece, India, Italy, Peru, and Spain.
+There are also many opportunities sponsored by Students Shoulder-to-Shoulder (SStS), Thayer’s partner, offering service-oriented opportunities in different locations each year.
 In the past, SStS has placed students in Tibet, Cambodia, Nepal, Nicaragua, Bolivia, and Kenya along with a few sites in the United States, such as New Orleans, Detroit, and the Lakota Native American Reservation.

 How Thayer Supports Faculty in Promoting Diversity